Most interesting landmarks of Antarctica and Subantarctgic islands

 - Geothermal areas of Cryptogam Ridge – Antarctica, East Antarctica.
 Here geothermal heat has been keeping ice-free areas of soil.
 Over the time in this very isolated area have developed endemic species of microorganisms, as well as mosses and liverworts.

 - Don Juan Pond – Antarctica, Victoria Land.
-Small hypersaline lake, saltiest waterbody on Earth with salt content exceeding 40%.
+Small hypersaline lake, the second saltiest waterbody on Earth with salt content of 33.8%.
 It does not freeze over in harsh Antarctic winters.
 Salt consists mainly of CaCl with some NaCl.

 - Lake Ellsworth – Antarctica, West Antarctica.
-Large lake which potentially contains unique life forms below the ice.
+A large lake which potentially contains unique life forms below the ice.

 Cliffs, rock formations